Aspiration Pneumonia in Elderly Patients

 - Compromised immune response due to age, disease, or immunosuppressant medications

-Preventative steps should be taken in situations where a patient is predisposed to aspiration.
-The patient’s bed should be kept at a 30˚- 45˚ incline.
 At-risk patients’ diets should consist of soft foods that are eaten in small increments with frequent swallowing, the chin tucked and the head turned.
 Frequent oral care (teeth brushing or mouth swabbing) should be given so as to reduce the presence of bacteria and food in the patient’s saliva.
-Medication is recommended in some situations in order to reduce stomach acidity, since there is an increased risk of gastric acid entering the lungs.

 Wrongful Death Lawsuits Regarding Aspiration Pneumonia